Chenxi Wang (王晨曦)

 News: Serve on the PC of PLDI 2025, USENIX ATC 2025.

-News: Atlas is accepted to OSDI'24.
+News: Atlas is accepted to OSDI 2024.
 Congrats to Lei and Shi!
 The first student OSDI paper of ICT, CAS.

 News: Occamy is accepted to ASPLOS'23.
-Congrats to Zhongcheng and all the collaborators!
+Congratulations to Zhongcheng and all the collaborators!

 News: Awarded the ACM SIGOPS China Rising Star